 Mr. Wilkins joined the firm in 2005 and became a partner in 2010.
 His practice focuses on land use and environmental law.
 Mr. Wilkins handles all phases of the land use entitlement and permitting processes, including administrative approvals and litigation.
-Mr. Wilkins’s practice covers the California Environmental Quality Act (CEQA), the State Planning and Zoning Law, the Subdivision Map Act, the Williamson Act, the California Endangered Species Act, the National Environmental Policy Act (NEPA), the federal Endangered Species Act, the federal Clean Water Act, waste management, water law, administrative law, as well as initiative and referendum law.
+Mr. Wilkins’s practice covers the California Environmental Quality Act (CEQA), the State Planning and Zoning Law, the Subdivision Map Act, the Williamson Act, the California Endangered Species Act, the California Native Plant Protection Act, the Brown Act, the National Environmental Policy Act (NEPA), the federal Endangered Species Act, the federal Clean Water Act, waste management, water law, administrative law, as well as initiative and referendum law.

-Prior to joining the firm, Mr. Wilkins worked as an attorney for the Arnold Law Firm representing clients in mediations, settlement conferences, court hearings and all aspects of the litigation process.
-From 1999 to 2004, he was an associate attorney in the complex litigation and litigation groups at Kronick, Moskovitz, Tiedemann & Girard, where he represented public and private clients in state and federal court proceedings involving a broad range of matters, including inverse condemnation, eminent domain, contracts, products liability, unfair competition, and class actions.
+Prior to joining the firm, Mr. Wilkins was an associate attorney in the complex litigation and litigation groups at Kronick, Moskovitz, Tiedemann & Girard, where he represented public and private clients in state and federal court proceedings involving a broad range of matters, including inverse condemnation, eminent domain, contracts, products liability, unfair competition, and class actions.
 While working at Kronick, Mr. Wilkins volunteered for a month at the Yolo County District Attorney’s office, handling hearings, bench trials and a jury trial.
 Before entering law school, he served in various positions in the political arena, including research director for a state political party, political consultant and campaign manager.

 Representative matters include:

-- Represented County in defense of two challenges to its CUPA Hazardous Waste Generator program fees and refund claims.
+- Represented County of Contra Costa in defense of two challenges to its CUPA Hazardous Waste Generator program fees and refund claims.
 Successfully settled the matter after filing demurrer on behalf of County.
-The case was settled on favorable terms for the County, and the fees remained valid.
+The case settled on favorable terms for the County, and the fees remained valid.

-- Represented California Department of Fish and Game (DFG) in defense of petition for a writ of mandate and declaratory relief claims relating to whether it was exempt from annual water-related assessments.
-The case was settled on favorable terms for DFG as DFG was not required to pay any past or future assessments and incurred no financial obligations to the plaintiffs.
+- Represented California Department of Fish and Game (now Department of Fish and Wildlife) in defense of petition for a writ of mandate and declaratory relief claims relating to whether it was exempt from annual water-related assessments.
+The case was settled on favorable terms for the Department as it was not required to pay any past or future assessments and incurred no financial obligations to the plaintiffs.

-- Represented clients in administrative hearings, including the California Energy Commission and State Water Resources Control Board.
+- Represented clients in administrative hearings, including the California Energy Commission, Central Valley Regional Water Quality Control Board, and State Water Resources Control Board.

 - Sierra Club v.
-Tahoe Reg’l Planning Agency,
+Tahoe Regional Planning Agency (Tahoe Regional Planning Compact)

 - 2014 WL 1366253 (E.D.
 Cal., Apr.
 7, 2014) and

 - S. Yuba River Citizens League v.
-Nat’l Marine Fisheries Serv.,
+Nat’l Marine Fisheries Serv.
+(Federal Endangered Species Act)

 - 851 F. Supp.
 2d 1246 (E.D.
 Cal.
 2012);